mc2147/StorageTransferApp/README.md

 2. Run 'npm start' and head to http://localhost:3000/ to view app

-3. To clear the storage folder 'sharedFiles', do 'npm run empty'
+3. To clear the storage folder 'sharedFiles', run 'npm run empty' (recursive script that empties the folder)

 Instructions: